-In FY 2011, the regulatory platform for the Innovation Square project was adopted by the City Commission as modifications to the UMU-2 zoning district.
+- In FY 2011, the regulatory platform for the Innovation Square project was adopted by the City Commission as modifications to the UMU-2 zoning district.
 This will lay the groundwork for future development of the area over time.
-The Commission took action to expand the Innovation Zone to encompass a larger area inclusive of additional property in East Gainesville and property proximate to the University campus to the west.
+The Commission took action to expand the Innovation Zone to encompass a larger area inclusive of additional property in East Gainesville and property proximate to the University campus to the west. - In FY 2012, the Infusion Center was processed through the Plan Board resulting in approval of the second major building in Innovation Square (following the Innovation HUB).
+The community had a solid success in attracting MindTree to the former Ayers building and they have since located in the facility.
+A few State of Florida QTI packages were processed by the City Commission for Innovative Economy firms and progress was made in the implementation of several infrastructure projects designed to support Innovation Square.

 Action Steps Estimated Completion Date: 1.
 Re-write of the University Heights Special Area Plan to accommodate Innovation Square Completed, 2011 2.
 Re-evaluate the size and character of the Innovation Zone through Comprehensive Plan Amendments Completed, 2011 3.
-Facilitate Innovation Economy opportunities through joint collaboration with the Economic Development Team (City Manager, CRA Director and Planning & Development Services Director) On-going
+Facilitate Innovation Economy opportunities through joint collaboration with the Economic Development Team (City Manager, CRA Director, UFDC, Private Industry and Planning & Development Services Director) On-going